victorypoint/RepairZwiftFIT/README.md

 # RepairZwiftFIT
-xxx

-Merge Zwift FIT file with QZ Fitness FIT file to add Zwift location data to QZ Fitness
+Repair Zwift FIT file by merging with QZ Fitness FIT file to add Zwift location data

-Zmerge is used to resolve a problem - Zwift FIT files calculate elevation/altitude incorrectly for treadmill incline.
+RepairZwiftFIT is currently a Windows 10/11 command-line or batch solution to resolve a problem with Zwift FIT files.
+That is, Zwift calculates elevation/altitude incorrectly for treadmill incline.
 Specifically, negative incline is assigned 0 elevation.
 QZ FIT files, when synced to Zwift activities, don’t contain Zwift's location data (virtual lat/long), but they do contain correct calculated elevation.
 Zmerge will merge Zwift FIT location data (and other important data fields) with QZ FIT data including calculated elevation.

-Zmerge is a Java command-line app.

-Requires Garmin FIT SDK.
 Requires Oracle Java™ Runtime Environment 8 - 1.8.0 or higher.
-Can be run as API or standalone from command line.

-Call "java -jar qz-zwift-merge.jar --help" for command line usage.

-Javadoc in ./dist folder
+Requires QZ Fitness app (available on iOS, Android, Windows) RepairZwiftFIT can be run from Windows command-line or as a batch file.

+Background:
+- Zwift records a FIT file for each treadmill activity (manual run, workout, event, or meetup).
+Note that these FIT files contain incorrect elevation data for treadmill incline as described above.
+- QZ Fitness records a FIT file whenever a workout is manually started and stopped.
+It's FIT files contain accurate workout metrics collected from the connected treadmill including correct elevation calculated from treadmill incline.